AdobeDocs/campaign-classic.en/help/production/using/monitoring-processes.md

    </indicator>"
    ```

-1. Put the file in the **[!UICONTROL usr/local/neolane/nl6]** folder.
+1. Save the file in the **[!UICONTROL usr/local/neolane/nl6]** folder.

-This file will be called by Adobe Campaign.
+This file is called by Adobe Campaign.

 ## SMTP Reports {#smtp-reports}

 SMTP delivery monitoring reports are integrated into the Adobe Campaign platform.
 They can be accessed via the console or using Web access.

 These reports display SMTP delivery statistics and SMTP errors by domain.

-To access them, the operator must have Administration rights.
+To access them, the operator must have **Administration** rights.

 They are grouped under **Monitoring** > 'SMTP Monitoring'.